 - Configure a SAML resource for Cisco Umbrella in AuthPoint, then click Test your SAML configuration.

-Before AuthPoint can receive authentication requests from Cisco Umbrella, you must specify the Cisco Umbrella client as a SAML resource in AuthPoint.
-You must also assign the Cisco Umbrella resource to the user group that will authenticate through Cisco Umbrella.
+Before AuthPoint can receive authentication requests from Cisco Umbrella, you must add a SAML resource in AuthPoint.
+You must also create an authentication policy for the Cisco Umbrella resource to determine which users can authenticate and log in to Cisco Umbrella and which authentication methods they can use (Push, QR code, and OTP).

 Add a Cisco Umbrella Resource in AuthPoint